irene2mana-T3A2-2023/SakuraPantryDocs/README.md

 ### Reset password page

-Upon clicking the reset password link received via email, users will be taken to a page where they can establish a new password.
+Upon clicking the reset password link received via email, users will be prompt to a page where they can establish a new password.

 ![Reset Password page](./docs/images/wireframes/set-new-password-page.png)

 ### Search page

-The search bar enables users to refine their product search using keywords or by selecting from the categories in the drop-down menu.
-The resulting matches will be presented on the search results page.
+The search bar allows users to search for products using keywords or filter products by categories using the drop-down menu.
+The matching results will be displayed on the search results page.

 ![Search page](./docs/images/wireframes/search-page.png)

 ### Product details page

-Clicking on a product image or name will direct users to the Product Details page, where they can find more information about the product and add it to their cart if they wish to make a purchase.
+Clicking on a product image or name will direct users to the Product Details page, where they can find more information about the product, view the stock quantity, and increase or decrease the number of items before adding it to their cart

 ![Product Details page](./docs/images/wireframes/product-details-page.png)

 ### Shopping cart page

-When users click the cart icon in the header, they will be taken to the Cart page.
+When users click the cart icon in the header, they will be prompted to the Cart page.
 Here, they can view all the products they have added and can choose to proceed with their purchase by clicking the 'Proceed to checkout' button or continue shopping by clicking the 'Continue shopping' button.

 ![Shopping Cart Page](./docs/images/wireframes/shopping-cart-page.png)